parvathys0311/Travel-Agency-Website/README.md

     - All inputs are accessible with labels, legends & fieldset

 ### Issues encountered on the way & how it is being tackled
  - Herosection - The 3 flex items - h2, p and button - It is now placed centered.
 Initially intention was to place these flex items horizontally centered, but vertically at bottom, (ps:the hero-section image chosen was different from the one now).
 It worked fine in big screen, but in mobile view, as the writings are at the bottom, the p tag and button disappears.
 I was not able to fix it by tweaking css.
 Would this needs JS?
-Haven't didn't try JS for now, instead have changed the herosection picture and maintained the flex items centered horizontally & vertically
+Haven't tried JS for now, instead have changed the herosection picture and maintained the flex items centered horizontally & vertically

  - Had issues with tweaking the width of the fieldset.
-    - I changed it by using display: inline-block after some search in stack overflow
+    - Changed it by using display: inline-block after some search in stack overflow

  - Encountered issues with maintaining footer at bottom
    - Solved it by getting help from freecodecamp website